 One of the crucial differences between being a Teaching Assistant and a Teacher is the level of responsibility you have.
 During your TA courses, UK professionals, you would have learned the roles and responsibilities of a Teacher Assistant, but becoming a Teacher involves stepping up a level.
 It will see you move from a support role to that of an educator.

-As a Teaching Assistant, you would have supported teachers with their lessons and worked with a handful of children with specific needs.
+As a Teaching Assistant who has taken a Level 1 Teaching Assistant course, you would have supported Teachers with their lessons and worked with a handful of children with specific needs.
 However, as a Teacher, you will be responsible for planning, preparing and delivering lessons based on national curriculum guidelines.

-Although you will still nurture and develop young minds, your focus will be on the classroom as a whole.
+Although you will still nurture and develop young minds following your child care training, your focus will be on the classroom as a whole when you step into teaching.
 Unlike a Teaching Assistant, UK teachers will need to be responsible for the following:

 - Educating your students or pupils